 You probably receive Shell Performance Shares as part of your bonus every year.
 You can also purchase additional shares of RDS.A through the Global Employee Stock Purchase Plan (GESPP).

 Shell reviews the price of shares at the beginning of the plan year.
-For example, in 2019, the date was January 2 and the price was $59.34/share.
-Then, it reviews pricing again at the end of the plan year (the first trading day of 2020).
+For example, in 2021, the date was January 2 and the price was $36.03/share.
+Then, it reviews pricing again at the end of the plan year (the first trading day of 2022, which was January 3rd).

 Your GESPP contributions will purchase shares at a 15 percent discount.